-- a The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - b The Council shall have a written policy in place for responding to and managing a personal data breach. - c The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - d The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - e The Council shall maintain a written record of its processing activities.
+- A. The Council may appoint a Data Protection Officer. - B. The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data.

+- C. The Council shall have a written policy in place for responding to and managing a personal data breach. - D. The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - E. The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - F. The Council shall maintain a written record of its processing activities. - A. Requests for information held by the Council shall be handled in accordance with the Council's policy in respect of handling requests under the freedom of information legislation and the data protection legislation.
+All requests received must be referred to the Proper Officer for action. - B. Correspondence from, and notices served by the Information Commissioner shall be referred by the Proper Officer to the chairman or the vice-chairman of the Council.
+The Proper Officer, the Chairman or the Vice-Chairman shall have the power to do anything to facilitate compliance with the freedom of information legislation.